sapiens/SqlFu/README.markdown

 **Notes**
 * The convention is that every extension method starting with `Query` uses the strongly typed sql builder.
-* `InjectSql` is used only on the epxression parameter; as the name implies, it allows you to inject raw sql in the builder.
 * `HasValueIn` is for `column in (values)` sql.
 * Any IEnumerable variable can use `Contains(column)` to generate `column in (values)` sql;
 * `Select` is about specifying the sql column and an implicit mapping to the projection, however `MapTo` applies after the sql has been built and the query executed.
-* Sql functions should be used only on the expression parameter.
-Supported functions are: Sum, Count, Avg, Floor, Ceiling, Min, Max,Concat, Round.
 * String methods/properties support: Contains, Length, StartsWith, EndsWith, ToUpper, ToLower.

 ### SProc Support